paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 **(b) Reduction where correction in specified period**

-(1) **Correction within 30 days** — If any failure described in subsection (a)(2) is corrected on or before the day 30 days after the required filing date—
+(1) **Correction within 30 days** — If any failure described in subsection (a)(2) is corrected on or before the day 30 days after the date prescribed for furnishing such statement—

   (A) the penalty imposed by subsection (a) shall be $30 in lieu of $100, and

   (B) the total amount imposed on the person for all such failures during any calendar year which are so corrected shall not exceed $250,000.

-(2) **Failures corrected on or before August 1** — If any failure described in subsection (a)(2) is corrected after the 30th day referred to in paragraph (1) but on or before August 1 of the calendar year in which the required filing date occurs—
+(2) **Failures corrected on or before August 1** — If any failure described in subsection (a)(2) is corrected after the 30th day referred to in paragraph (1) but on or before August 1 of the calendar year in which the date prescribed for furnishing such statement occurs—

   (A) the penalty imposed by subsection (a) shall be $60 in lieu of $100, and